storj/docs/app/(docs)/object-mount/user-guides/k8s/page.md

 # Technical Details

-The cunoFS CSI Driver abides by the [Kubernetes Container Storage Interace standard](https://github.com/container-storage-interface/spec/blob/master/spec.md).
+The Object Mount CSI Driver abides by the [Kubernetes Container Storage Interace standard](https://github.com/container-storage-interface/spec/blob/master/spec.md).

 It implements the `Node`, `Controller` and `Identity` plugins and uses sidecar containers for simplifying its deployment and maintenance.